Itai-Nelken/Ubuntu-on-rpi-fixes/docs/index.md

 <b>apps, fixes, and optimizations I did on my rpi running Ubuntu desktop.</b><br>
 <br>
 ### Disclaimer:
-**everything was tried on a pi4 4gb running Ubuntu Desktop 20.10.
+**everything was tried on a pi4 4gb running Ubuntu Desktop 20.10 and 21.04
 <br>if you use a different OS/Desktop I'm not responsible for any damage that may or may not happen!**
 <img src="https://raw.githubusercontent.com/Itai-Nelken/Ubuntu-on-rpi-fixes/main/screenshots/20.10.png" alt="20.10.png">